17 Realistic Things People Do on Their Work Breaks to Slow Down and Reduce Stress

 8. Make tea or a warm drink

-Warmth slows you down naturally.
-Whether it’s tea, coffee, or warm lemon water, the temperature + routine gives the nervous system something comforting to hold onto.
-People love the ritual of brewing something — it forces a pause.
+Warmth naturally slows you down.
+Whether it’s tea, coffee, or warm lemon water, the temperature and simple routine give your nervous system something comforting to settle into.
+There’s something grounding about the ritual of making a drink—it creates a natural pause in the day.

 9. Walk down the hall or around the building